biso-no/Functions-monorepo/packages/twentyfour/README.md

 ## 🔧 Configuration

-The package requires the following environment variables:
+The package requires the following environment variables in the root directory:

 ```env
 TWENTYFOUR_API_KEY=your_api_key